-Croatia has plan to become exporter of electricity13.
-July 2012. / SEE Energy News
+Croatia has plan to become exporter of electricity, SEE Energy News

 Croatian Energy company is preparing for project development of hydro power plant Obmla and Thermal power plant Plomin unit 3.
 In last week severe discussion were held between RES projects developers and their role in balancing costs.
 Croatia as future EU member has to comply with energy mix which includes green energy but still has to develop its conventional energy potentials with new thermal power plants which are also causing protests from environmentalist.
 From current net importer Croatia plans to invest in its future status of exporter of electricity.

 Croatian HEP, the state power board and one of the biggest state-owned firms in the country, is planning some major investments and looking to extend business to regional markets.
 Chief executive Zlatko Koracevic told an energy conference June 27 that HEP is planning a HRK19.1bn (EUR2.5bn) investment in production, transmission and distribution facilities by 2016 and may issue bonds abroad to raise some of the funds.